YargKlnc/Leaflet-Challenge/README.md

 •	Putting each dataset into separate overlays that can be turned on and off independently.

-•	Adding layer controls to your map.
+•	Adding layer controls to the map.

 Requirements applying to "Part 1: Creating the Earthquake Visualization".